Irish Air Corps: 2022 Commission on the Defence Forces

 Under LOA 3, the new Air Force would also be capable of deploying combat pilots, aircraft and support personnel overseas.
-LOA 2 recommends a budget of €1.5 billion with LOA 3 recommending a budget of €3 billion.
+LOA 2 recommends a budget of €1.5 billion with LOA 3 recommending a budget of €2.967 billion.
 The commission compared Ireland to other nations of similar GDP and population size, and determined these budgetary increases would be commensurate with those nations.

+As of 2023, the then Irish government had committed to implementing LOA 2 by 2028.
+In February 2025, the Minister for Defence Simon Harris said the new government was "committed to moving to LOA3 after LOA2".

 Organisation

 The Irish Air Corps is the air branch of the Irish Defence Forces.
 Headed up by Brigadier General Rory O'Connor, General Officer Commanding, Air Corps (GOCAC), the Air Corps comprises a staff headquarters, two air wings, two ground support wings, one independent squadron and the Air Corps College.
 The Air Corps' principal base of operations is out of Casement Aerodrome in Dublin.